GeyserMC/GeyserWebsite/wiki/other/thunder.md

 ## Usage {#usage}

-1. Ensure you have Java installed, if you do you should be able to open the file like a normal program.
+1. Ensure you have Java 17 or higher installed, if you do you should be able to open the file like a normal program.
 2. Select your pack using the big button on the left.
 Once you do, if it was successful you should see the icon of the pack has showed up.
 3. Change the output pack name to what you desire, this changes the name shown in bedrock, not the file name.
 4. Hit the convert button and be patient while it converts, it may take a while.